Morgantown, West Virginia: Terrain

 Morgantown lies in the Appalachian Region.
 The city is hilly with several sections rising over 1,200 feet in elevation.
 The highest point is 1,398 feet on Sky Rock in Dorsey Knob Park.
 The lowest point is on the banks of the Monongahela River at 800 feet.
 The area surrounding Morgantown is mountainous.
 Coopers Rock State Forest, 12 miles east of Morgantown, has elevations between 2,000 feet and 2,400 feet above sea level.

 Climate

-Morgantown lies on the border between a humid subtropical climate (Köppen Cfa) and a humid continental climate (Köppen Dfa), with four distinct seasons.
+Morgantown lies on the border between a humid subtropical climate (Köppen Cfa) and a humid continental climate (Köppen Dfa/Dfb), with four distinct seasons.
 Winters are cool to cold with a January daily mean temperature of 32.0 °F, an average annual snowfall of 27.6 in and 1.3 nights of sub-0 °F readings.
 Summers are hot and humid with a July daily mean temperature of 74.1 °F and 13.2 days of 90 °F+ highs annually.
-Precipitation is generous, with winter being the driest period and May through July the wettest.
+Precipitation is generous, with winter the driest period and May through July the wettest.
 Extreme temperatures range from −25 °F on February 10, 1899, up to 105 °F on August 26, 1893.